NVIDIA/TensorRT-Incubator/docs/developer_guides/design-decisions.md

 that some MLIR operators create their own output tensors whereas others need to bind to existing ones.
 Due to this, we leave it to the `FlatIR` operator to convert its own outputs to MLIR if needed or return the newly created ones.

+## Why Not Build On [JAX](https://github.com/google/jax)?

+Tripy’s architecture looks very similar to JAX's, where python code is staged out and lowered into a custom IR and eventually to MLIR.

+Then why not build on top of JAX?
+There are a couple reasons:

+1. JAX (Just Another XLA) is tightly coupled with XLA, which has a different set of limitations and constraints than TensorRT.
+We do not want to inherit those limitations unnecessarily.

+2. Using any components from JAX (e.g. the frontend, `LAX`, etc.) would create logistical challenges and introduce latency in building/shipping Tripy.
+    By building our own stack, we control our destiny and can ship on our own schedule without any dependency on external ecosystems.

+Building our own stack has a few other advantages:

+1. We can provide first-class APIs for concepts specific to TensorRT, like optimization profiles.

+2. Since we control the IR lowering logic, we can apply annotations that, for example, make it easier to understand why certain transformations were performed or why new operations were inserted.

+3. We can augment error messages generated from anywhere in the stack with information from the entire stack - all the way from the Python frontend down to the compiler.

+    Here's an example of an error emitted from MLIR-TRT due to an operation inserted by Tripy during one of the lowering passes.
+Notice that we are able to explain exactly why the operation was inserted and which part of the user's Python code it originated from:

+    ```bash
+    --> example.py:11 in main()
+        |
+    11  |     print(add(a, b))
+        |

+    InternalError: failed to run compilation pipeline.
+        (t2)error: size of operand dimension 1 (3) is not compatible with size of result dimension 1 (4)

+        This error occured while trying to compile the following FlatIR expression:
+            |
+            | t_inter11: [shape=(3, 4,), dtype=(float32), loc=(gpu:0)] = DynamicBroadcastOp(t1, t_inter8, broadcast_dim=[0, 1])
+            |

+        Note: Tripy introduced new operation(s) in order to broadcast the inputs of '+' to compatible shapes.
+        This operation was introduced to broadcast the right operand, which was:
+        t1: [shape=(3, 3,), dtype=(float32), loc=(gpu:0)] to a shape of: (3, 4) in order to be compatible with the other input(s).

+        Note: This originated from the following expression:

+        --> example.py:5 in add()
+            |
+        5   |     return a + b
+            |            ^^^^^

+        Input 0:

+        --> example.py:9 in main()
+            |
+        9   |     a = tp.ones((3, 4))
+            |         ^^^^^^^^^^^^^^^

+        Input 1:

+        --> example.py:10 in main()
+            |
+        10  |     b = tp.ones((3, 3))
+            |         ^^^^^^^^^^^^^^^
+    ```